-(2) Amounts reported in this column for 2021, 2020 and 2019 are attributable solely to the change in the actuarial present value of the named executive officers' accumulated benefit under the Pentegra Defined Benefit Plan for Financial Institutions during those years, calculated for each such period in accordance with the assumptions and limitations set forth in the narrative following the pension benefits table on pages 107-110.
-None of our named executive officers received preferential or above-market earnings on nonqualified deferred compensation during 2021, 2020 or 2019.
+(2) Amounts reported in this column for 2022, 2021 and 2020 are attributable solely to the change in the actuarial present value of the named executive officers' accumulated benefit under the Pentegra Defined Benefit Plan for Financial Institutions during those years, calculated for each such period in accordance with the assumptions and limitations set forth in the narrative following the pension benefits table on pages 108-110.
+None of our named executive officers received preferential or above-market earnings on nonqualified deferred compensation during 2022, 2021 or 2020.
+In 2022, the actuarial present value of the accumulated pension benefits for Ms. Chapman and Messrs.
+Bhasin, Lewis, Madhavan and Pan decreased by \$396,000, \$330,000, \$360,000, \$268,000 and \$405,000, respectively.

-(3) The components of this column for 2021 are provided in the table below entitled "Components of All Other Compensation for 2021."
+(3) The components of this column for 2022 are provided in the table below entitled "Components of All Other Compensation for 2022."